Signs of High Emotional Intelligence & Why Emotional Intelligence is Vital for High Performance

 Authors Evan Watkins and Dr. Jean Greaves have developed a helpful visual model of EQ, with the sources of emotional intelligence illustrated as tree roots and the benefits and effects of higher EQ as the tree’s leaves or fruit.

-Emotional intelligence training can help individuals become more aware of and better manage their emotions, and use those skills to improve relationships with coworkers, customers, and business partners.
-Teams with high EQ among their members can perform at a high level across many metrics, from clearer communication and lower stress to greater agility and better decision making.
+Emotional intelligence training can help individuals identify the signs of high emotional intelligence, become more aware of and better manage their emotions, and use those skills to improve relationships with coworkers, customers, and business partners.
+Teams with high EQ among their members can perform at a high level across many metrics, from clearer communication and lower stress to greater agility and better decision-making.

-Our Emotional Intelligence Workshop teaches participants about the components of EI / EQ and how to apply them as tools for professional growth and building high-performing teams.
+Our Emotional Intelligence Workshop teaches participants about the components of emotional intelligence for teams and how to apply these components as tools for professional growth and building high-performing teams.

 Contact Us